United States v. Mandujano: Supreme Court Decision

 The decisions by the District Court and Appellate Court to throw out the perjury charges were reversed and remanded by the Supreme Court.
 The Supreme Court determined that the grand jury is an integral part of the United States constitutional heritage which was brought with the common law.
 Furthermore, the grand jury serves as a barrier to reckless or unfounded charges.

 Miranda warnings are aimed at the evils seen by the Court as endemic to police interrogation of a person in custody.
 The Court considers it unlikely that a grand jury will abuse powers as police sometimes do.
 Therefore, it is not necessary to provide full Miranda warnings to a person called to testify before the grand jury.
 Furthermore, false statements given during that testimony may not be suppressed in a subsequent prosecution for perjury.

 However, the Court did not decide whether a suspect questioned before a grand jury had a right to be warned of their Fifth Amendment right against self-incrimination.
 The defendant in this case received such a warning.

 Fifth Circuit guidance on defining "attempt"

 On August 19, 1974, the Fifth Circuit Court of appeals affirmed Mandujano's conviction of attempted distribution of heroin.
 This case is worth noting for how the United States Court of Appeals for the Fifth Circuit summarized approaches to defining what constitutes an "attempt" to commit a crime.
-Attempt has two elements, intent, and some conduct toward completion of the crime).
-This opinion by the appellate court was not overturned by the Supreme Court decision.
+Attempt has two elements, intent, and some conduct toward completion of the crime.
+This part of the opinion by the appellate court was not overturned by the Supreme Court decision.